ying-tang/help-documentation/_commonadmin/escalating-a-ticket.md

 When a ticket is escalated, **IBM Bluemix Private Cloud Support** is notified automatically.
 If your escalated ticket has not received a response in 15 minutes, we will be notified again.

-(NOTE: **IBM Bluemix Private Cloudt** is notified if a normal-priority ticket has not received a response after 1 hour. )
+(NOTE: **IBM Bluemix Private Cloud Support** is notified if a normal-priority ticket has not received a response after 1 hour. )